vmatiasw/DeltaSnap/CONTRIBUTING.md

     - Once your pull request is submitted, project maintainers will review it.
 Be prepared to discuss or make changes based on feedback.
     - If everything looks good, the maintainers will merge your pull request into the main repository.

-We appreciate your contributions and thank you for helping make DeltaDB better!
+We appreciate your contributions and thank you for helping make DeltaSnap better!